Lianghn/FFApiPy/README.md

     [elastic]
     es_host =  http://localhost:9200

+    [elasticusername]
+    es_username =  elastic_username

     [elasticpasswd]
     es_passwd =  elastic_password

-Then repalce localhost by your elasticsearch url  & replace elastic_password by password for user 'elastic'.
+Then repalce localhost by your elasticsearch url.
+Replace elastic_username by your username, replace elastic_password by your password.

 Run: